Aliases for RPL39 Gene

 GeneCards Summary for RPL39 Gene

 RPL39 (Ribosomal Protein L39) is a Protein Coding gene.
-Diseases associated with RPL39 include pure red-cell aplasia.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include RNA binding and structural constituent of ribosome.
 An important paralog of this gene is RPL39L.